 You will also be able to reward your top shoppers with discount codes.

 Those lovely, advanced features, however, do not come standard.
 The automation feature is not included in their free plan, so if you want to use it, you will need to upgrade to a paid account to use it.

 Winner: MailChimp, If you’re willing to pay.

 Let me put it like this: Even if you’ve never used MailChimp before, you will be able to start using it right away.
 This is how intuitive the tool is to understand and use.

-Constant Contact’s User interface is not flawed, in fact, it is a pretty good interface.
-However, put it side by side with MailChimp’s user interface and you will see that it is lacking in some aspects and that it is slightly less intuitive and more difficult to use.
+Constant Contact’s User interface is not flawed it is a pretty good interface.
+However, put it side by side with MailChimp’s user interface, and you will see that it lacks in some aspects and that it is slightly less intuitive and more difficult to use.

 If you’re looking for the highest deliverability rates in the industry, you can’t go wrong with either.

 MailChimp is strict about CAN-SPAM, stricter than Constant Contact, but it does allow you to re-upload un-subscribers to your lists.
 Users have reported that they found their bounce rate and un-subscribers rate to be lower when using MailChimp than when using Constant Contact